stewartsmith/drizzle/docs/configuration/drizzled.rst

 .. option:: --replicate-query

-   :Default:
+   :Default: false
    :Variable: ``replicate_query``

    Include the SQL query in replicated protobuf messages.
+This can be useful for tracking back what SQL query caused what row operations to occur at the expense of increased size of the replication log (possibly even doubling it for some operations).

 .. option:: --transaction-message-threshold